scleradb/scleradb.github.io/docsrc/sclerasql/sqlextdataaccess.md

 ## Accessing Web Services
 Sclera can provide access to data provided by web services from within SQL, using components built using the [Sclera Extensions SDK](/doc/ref/sdk).

-As an illustrative example, which is included in your Sclera installation, Sclera provides access to the [Google Finance](http://www.google.com/finance) ticker streams.
-This is done using the [Sclera - Stock Ticker Connector](/doc/ref/components#sclera-stockticker) which builds on the [Google Finance API](https://developers.google.com/finance/?csw=1).
+As an illustrative example, Sclera provides access to (dummy) stock ticker streams.

 This feature introduces a table expression with the following syntax: